Potong Pasir: History

 From 1910 to 1937, it was dominated by sand-quarries, hence giving it its present name, which means 'cut sand' in Malay.
 These mining activities created four ponds linked to the Kallang River, although they were reduced to two due to massive flooding in 1968.
-The ponds provided a good source of food for the local village folk, until pollution set in later.
+The ponds provided a good source of food for the local monkeys, until pollution set in later.

 In the mid 1950s, Potong Pasir was one of the most important vegetable growing areas in Singapore.
 The land here had been cultivated since the 1830s.
 The farmers there were almost all Cantonese and they used traditional methods with great success.

 Leafy vegetables were grown on farms located in lowland areas such as Potong Pasir, Changi, Ponggol, and Sembawang.
 Watercress was the most important type of vegetable grown in Potong Pasir.
 A small portion of farmland was used for planting coconut palms.

 Vegetable farming in Singapore was a family business.
 Farmers of Potong Pasir lived in attap houses, in zinc roof and semi-concrete houses.
 The general condition of the rural roads was poor.
 Most farmers in the area leased their land from the Government.

 During the early years, Potong Pasir was also a site of regular flooding.
 Villagers would take refuge in nearby St Andrew's School, which was on Woodsville Hill.

 Rapid change took place for the past five decades, with the building of a bridge across the ponds in the 1950s, a venue for education introduced in the form of a village community centre in 1952, piped water and electricity in the 1960s, and by the 1970s, most of the villagers had already started to move out as the land was acquired by the government for massive redevelopment.

 Hence, a public housing estate, Potong Pasir Estate, began to take shape in the 1980s, with construction commencing in 1982, and the first blocks completed two years later.
 The sloping roof of some blocks became the most recognisable icon of Potong Pasir.
 From then till now, the ward has managed to retain its idyllic feel even as the pace of urbanisation has caught up with other areas.

 Historically, a road called "Jalan Potong Pasir" used to cut through the area.
 This historic road has since ceased to exist, but it defined the lines of the Potong Pasir Single Member Constituency as it started the current Lorong 8 Toa Payoh at Braddell Road and ending at Potong Pasir Avenue 1 at Upper Serangoon Road.